JalenM-commits/Jalen_final_test_p2/README.md

 This index.html is used for html code for the web app.

 This README.md is used the readme for the web app

+Reflection:
+Thank you Professor Justino Calvillo for the great semester!